jazhou/TicketService/README.md

 # Design consideration
  1. This app is based on <b>Spring Boot</b> framework since Spring boot provides many rich features out of the box.
 A lot of boilerplate code are avoid by using Spring framework.
- 2. Spring Data is chosen to persist the data due to its simplicity.
+ 2. <b>Spring Data</b> is chosen to persist the data due to its simplicity.
  3. This app uses the typical layered architectures: dao, service, controller.
- 4. Aspect is used to clean up the expired seat holds.
+ 4. <b>Aspect</b> is used to clean up the expired seat holds.
 To me this task is a cross cutting concern so aspect is used.
+ Refer to class <b>SeatHoldExpirationAspect.java</b> for more information.

 # Build Instruction
 I choose Maven as the build tool.